garbo-succus/r3f-control-kit/examples/EXAMPLE-WIP-multitouch-gestures.md

 ## Unplanned

-These probably won't be implemented without contributions or sponsorship:
+These are out-of-scope (barring contributions, sponsorship, or trivial implementation):

 - long-press
 - 2-finger swipe
 - double-short-press (doubletap)
+- n-short-press (improved doubletap with any number of taps)
-- throw (finish a drag or 2-finger swipe over a velocity threshold)
+- throw (finish a drag or 2+-finger swipe over a velocity threshold)
 - n-finger pinch + rotation, swipe (currently we ignore everything except the first 2 fingers)
 - n-finger drag (multiple fingers dragging different things simultaneously)
-- n-short-press (doubletap but with any number of taps)
-- n-t-press (doubletap but with any number of taps, of any time length, like morse code)
+- n-t-press (improved doubletap with any number of taps, of any time length - like morse code)
+- simultaneous independant pen input

-These would be cool to have, but aren't planned, and would require fesability research:
+These would be cool to have, but aren't planned, and would require feasibility research:

+- glyphs (drag or use a pen to paint a shape; fuzzy match shape when finished)
 - n-hand 2-finger pinch + rotation, swipe (treat each pinch-zoom/swipe within an area approx the radius of a human hand as an individual gesture)
-- glyphs (drag or use a pen to paint a shape; fuzzy match shape when finished)
+- n-hand 2-finger pinch + rotation, swipe, with n-finger tapping (simulate a mouse using your hand).

-## WORK IN PROGRESS
+## 🚧 WORK IN PROGRESS 🚧

-This is some code from a prior multitouch implementation.
+This is some old code from a prior multitouch implementation.
 I want to break it up, and if possible reduce or eliminate the dependancy on Flyd.

 ### `types.d.ts`